-Buckle Collars ~ Not a thing in the world wrong with them.
-There are regular belt type buckles and side release buckles.
-It’s strictly personal preference.
-I don’t like to train a dog with a collar like this.
+Buckle Collars ~ There are regular belt type buckles and side release buckles.
+I don’t offer side release buckles because they are not available in stainless steel.
+I don’t suggest training a dog with a collar like this.
 Dogs that pull on the leash can easily damage their neck area.
-I also believe that them pulling in the opposite direction of me and my leash can escalate their desire to pull.
-For a trained dog, hanging around with the family, they are just dandy.
+I also believe that them pulling in the opposite direction of me and my leash can escalate their desire to pull, resulting in a tug of war.
+For a happy family dog, hanging around with the family, they are just dandy.

 Martingales ~ We use these collars frequently when transporting rescue dogs.
 They are useful because it is difficult for any dog to slip this type of collar off.
 What’s nice is that you don’t have to keep a very tight collar fastened around a dog’s neck to ensure safety when you’re dealing with dogs considered flight risks.
 Whether the doggie tries bolting forward, backwards, or sideways, the collar tightens, keeping a frightened dog from escaping.
 A properly made Martingale collar should release the tension immediately.
 The reason I will use these and won’t use choke collars is that there is no chain cutting into the very vulnerable area under the neck because the chain is only on top where the leash connects.

 My Martingales can be ordered with a stainless name plate and can be Swarovski blinged.